yshihao-ai/SnapSQLBench/README.md

 In today's data-driven world, a significant portion of structured tabular data is trapped in non-interactive visual formats like screenshots, PDFs, and photographs.
 This **"vision isolation"** renders the data inaccessible for automated analysis and ad-hoc querying.
 While existing visual table reasoning benchmarks (like TableQA) attempt to solve this, they lack the deterministic rigor of Text-to-SQL and often fail to account for the visual noise ubiquitous in real-world scenarios.

-**Snap2SQL-Bench** bridges these gaps by systematically evaluating both **robustness to realistic table-image corruption** and the **ability to reason over task-relevant visual cues**.
+**SnapSQL-Bench** bridges these gaps by systematically evaluating both **robustness to realistic table-image corruption** and the **ability to reason over task-relevant visual cues**.
 We establish three visual Text-to-SQL paradigms and propose **VisualCueSQL**, a novel method that translates visual cues into explicit logical evidence for SQL synthesis, significantly improving executable SQL generation.

 ## 🗂️ Benchmark Construction

   ![Framework](./assets/benchmark.png)

-Snap2SQL-Bench comprises two complementary components, yielding a total of 860 complex queries across 1,369 images:
+SnapSQL-Bench comprises two complementary components, yielding a total of 860 complex queries across 1,369 images:

 1. **Transformed Set ($\mathcal{X}_\alpha$):** Adapted from expert-curated Text-to-SQL benchmarks (e.g., BIRD).
 We introduce real-world visual noise (downsampling, blurring, physical print-and-photograph artifacts, shadows) while faithfully preserving the original complex SQL reasoning patterns and simulating constrained viewports.